rlyders/application-properties/README.md

     * file system paths
     * JNDI environment naming context (e.g., Servlet/JSP running under Tomcat)
   * Environment-specific property files can override the values in default properties files via a "suffix"
+  * debug logging of all source property files loaded and the properties loaded from each.
+Enable this feature by passing parameter LogSourceFilePathsAndProperties.YES.
+See the unit test named "checkSourcesAreLogged()" for more details.

 The overloading order of the files is controlled by a simple ordering of path parameters given to the constructor.